 “Nietzsche’s poetic fragments about eternal return evoke Greek philosophy; however, like the word nostalgia, this kind of eternal return is only nostalgically Greek.
 Moreover, it has a distinct modern aspect: self-creating modern subjectivity characterized by the “will to power”. […] his icon of modern nostalgia is […] a well-known superman, Zarathustra, at home only in his own soul: “One should live upon mountains.
 With happy nostrils I breathe again mountain freedom.
 At last my nose is delivered from the odour of all humankind” (Idem).

 The mountain as a symbol of self-sufficiency and autonomy was also evoked by Karl Jung.
-Although he relied heavily on Nietzsche’s imagery, unlike him Jung believed that a prolonged stay on the peaks would inevitably lead to monotony and sickness.
+Although he relied heavily on Nietzsche’s imagery, Jung believed that a prolonged stay on the peaks would inevitably lead to monotony and sickness.

 “A man who can no longer climb down from his heights is sick, and he brings himself and others to torment.
 If you have reached your depths, then you see your height light up brightly over you, worthy of desire and far-off, as if unreachable, since secretly you would prefer not to reach it since it seems unattainable to you. […] Your heights are your own mountain, which belongs to you and you alone.
 There you are individual and live your very own life.
 If you live your own life, you do not live the common life, which is always continuing and never-ending, the life of history and the inalienable and ever-present burdens and products of the human race.
 There you live the endlessness of being, but not the becoming.
 Becoming belongs to the heights and is full of torment.
 How can you become if you never are?
 Therefore you need your bottommost, since there you are.
 But therefore you also need your heights, since there you become.”
 (Liber Secundus, Karl Jung).